BackgroundInterview Date:January 2019

 To what extent do you feel people of different races and sexual orientation mix socially?

-Do you feel more so like you’re a resident of Boston than a student at Northeastern?
+Do you ever feel that you are more so a resident of Boston than the school?

 Has the alumni network helps you find internships or jobs?

 At Northeastern, it’s not really through alumni that we find jobs, it’s more through our co-op advisors.
 [I have not reached out to the alumni network.]

 To what extent have you used the career office?
 How helpful have they been?

 I have not used it.
 I have just used the co-op website but I haven’t

 How has co-op impacted your experience?